What is Project 2026 and why does the number keep changing? It’s a life plan. Pull up a chair, I’ll tell you about it.

 There are lots of resources out there that answer these questions so I’m not going to try to duplicate that here.
 I’m just going to lay out with what I’ve decided and then briefly why I came to that decision.

-The Solitude 300GK has the best use of space, best floor plan, and storage in a 35 foot length that we could find.
+The Relection 320MKS has the best use of space, best floor plan, and storage in a 34 foot length that we could find.
+And it is still light so easy on gas mileage.

 The Tow Vehicle

 For towing a large heavy 5th wheel trailer I really only have three options: Ford, Chevy, or Ram (Dodge).
 I have elected to go with a Ram 3500.
 Ram has the highest towing capacity of the three and has lots of nice options in the truck to make traveling in one comfortable.
-We will be selecting a crew-cab, dual rear wheel, long bed model.
-The truck will also have the AISIN transmission and a Cummins Turbo Diesel.
+We will be selecting a crew-cab, single rear wheel, short bed model.
+The truck will have a Cummins Turbo Diesel.
 It should have no problems pulling a 5th wheel trailer in excess of 15,000 lbs.

 But if you live and travel full time in an RV where do you really ‘live’?
 The short answer to that question is everywhere!
 The fact is when you live full time in an RV, you don’t have to stay in any one place.
 But how do people get hold of you, how do you get mail?
 The answer to that is that there is a difference in where you live and where you set up your domicile.
 Your domicile is where you get your mail, where you vote, where you have your doctor, etc. There are several companies in several states that help you set up a domicile when you’re not going to be staying there permanently.
-We have chosen to go with St Brendan’s Isle as our mail forwarding service.
-They will help us set up our domicile in the State of Florida, help us register our vehicles, etc. We chose Florida because it has no state income tax and has not special licenses needed to pull a large heavy recreational trailer.
+We have chosen to go with Escapees as our mail forwarding service.
+They will help us set up our domicile in the State of Texas, help us register our vehicles, etc. We chose Texas because it has no state income tax and requires no special licenses to pull a large heavy recreational trailer.
 Many states do.
-Florida also has excellent geriatric care.
-Something we’ll need as we age.
+Texas is also relatively close and we have family there so it’s a good choice for us.

 How To Make a Living On The Road

 If you’re not retired when you hit the open road then you’re going to need to still earn a living.
-I will not be of retirement age when we strike out so I have to give this some thought.
-I don’t want to divulge anything at this point but I’m thinking it through and evaluating my options.
-I can tell you what others do.
+I do plan to retire a few years early and when I finally hit the road I will have a couple of pensions and a 401k to draw from so I won’t really need to work.
+A few years after that Social Security kicks in.
+So we’ll be in even better shape.
+However, I can tell you what others do.
 A lot of people do location-independent work.
 There are a ton of web-developers and professional bloggers out there trying to eek out a living online.
-Others do medical transcription, are personal assistants, travel agents, work as call center agents.
-Another option is Workamping; working in camping-related jobs like groundskeeping, working in the camp stores, taking reservations etc. There are even companies that actively try to hire folks that live in their RVs, like Amazon, and even some utility companies and the oil industry.
+Others do medical transcription, are virtual personal assistants, travel agents, work as call center agents.
+Another option is Workamping; working in camping-related jobs like grounds keeping, working in the camp stores, taking reservations etc. There are even companies that actively try to hire folks that live in their RVs, like Amazon, and even some utility companies and the oil industry.

 There are a lot of things you can do while living out of your RV but none of them will make you rich.
 But the point is to live… not be rich.
 Being able to travel at your own pace, working on your own timetable are things that money just can’t buy.
 And all the while you’re seeing some of the most beautiful parts of the country and never have to go home because your home is with you!